More US lawmakers visit Taiwan 12 days after Pelosi trip – KION546

 Associated Press

-The five-member delegation, led by Democratic Sen. Ed Markey of Massachusetts, will meet President Tsai Ing-wen and other officials to discuss U.S.-Taiwan relations, regional security, trade, investment and other issues, the American Institute in Taiwan said.
-The institute represents the U.S. government, which does not have official ties with Taiwan.
+The five-member delegation, led by Democratic Sen. Ed Markey of Massachusetts, will meet President Tsai Ing-wen and other officials, as well as members of the private sector, to discuss shared interests including reducing tensions in the Taiwan Strait and investments in semiconductors.

 China responded to Pelosi’s Aug.
 2 visit by sending missiles, warships and warplanes into the seas and skies around Taiwan for several days afterward.
 The Chinese government objects to Taiwan having any official contact with foreign governments, particularly with a high-ranking congressional leader like Pelosi.